GStreamer/gstreamer/markdown/design/buffer.md

 # Managing GstMemory

-A GstBuffer contains an array of pointers to GstMemory objects.
+A `GstBuffer` contains an array of pointers to `GstMemory` objects.

-When the buffer is writable, `gst_buffer_insert_memory()` can be used to add a new GstMemory object to the buffer.
+When the buffer is writable, `gst_buffer_insert_memory()` can be used to add a new `GstMemory` object to the buffer.
 When the array of memory is full, memory will be merged to make room for the new memory object.

 `gst_buffer_n_memory()` is used to get the amount of memory blocks on the `GstBuffer`.

-With `gst_buffer_peek_memory(),` memory can be retrieved from the memory array.
+With `gst_buffer_peek_memory()`, memory can be retrieved from the memory array.
 The desired access pattern for the memory block should be specified so that appropriate checks can be made and, in case of `GST_MAP_WRITE`, a writable copy can be constructed when needed.

 `gst_buffer_remove_memory_range()` and `gst_buffer_remove_memory()`
-can be used to remove memory from the GstBuffer.
+can be used to remove memory from the `GstBuffer`.

 # Subbuffers